-Read on, dear readers, to harness the power of the Spanish past progressive!
+Read on to harness the power of the past progressive in Spanish!

 - The Past Progressive Pattern